-Issuance of the Consideration Shares in an Ordinary Share Capital Increase and Against an Acquisition of Assets.
+Issuance of the Consideration Shares in an Ordinary Share Capital Increase.

-The board of directors (the "Transocean Board") proposes that the shareholders approve an ordinary share capital increase relating to the issuance of up to []] Consideration Shares in an ordinary share capital increase against contribution-in-kind of Songa Shares tendered in the Offer, whereby the Songa Shares not acquired for Consideration Shares are acquired through a combination of Exchangeable Bonds issued to holders of Songa Shares tendering in the Offer by TINC and exchangeable notes issued by the Company to TINC, respectively, and the payment of cash to holders of Songa Shares tendering in the Offer, all as further described in the shareholders' resolution set forth in Annex A-1.
+The board of directors (the "Transocean Board") proposes that the shareholders approve an ordinary share capital increase relating to the issuance of up to 68,629,363 Consideration Shares in an ordinary share capital increase against contributionin-kind of a portion of the Songa Shares tendered in the Offer.
+The consideration for the portion of the Songa Shares not acquired against the issuance of Consideration Shares will consist of a combination of Exchangeable Bonds issued to holders of Songa Shares tendering in the Offer by TINC, to which the Company issues, as consideration for the issuance of the Exchangeable Bonds, exchangeable notes that in amount and terms substantially correspond to those of the Exchangeable Bonds, and the payment of cash to holders of Songa Shares tendering in the Offer, all as further described in the shareholders' resolution set forth in Annex A-1.
 The preferential subscription rights of the Company's shareholders will be excluded.
 This proposal is conditioned on our completion of the Offer.